Having a printable packing list for vacation will make your life easier. This entire set is free to print, and there's a list for every season.

-You'd be right, and part of my routine is using a printable packing list myself!
+Part of my packing routine is using a printable list myself!
 Yes, I actually print one out!

 These packing lists have saved me so much worry over the years.
 I hope they are helpful to you!